-- o Have a beginning, middle and end - Contain action (something significant should happen) - o Include at least two (or more) of the original characters from CROW.
-If desired, you can introduce new characters. - o Be respectful and sensitive to the brutality of this history - Contains a description at the start of the scene describing where the scene is taking place (setting) and which famous actors you envision playing each role. - o Include a new title at the top of the page - o Be at least three pages long and written in the following format:
+- Have a beginning, middle and end - Contain action (something significant should happen) - Include at least two (or more) of the original characters from CROW.
+If desired, you can introduce new characters. - Contains a description at the start of the scene describing where the scene is taking place (setting) and which famous actors you envision playing each role. - Include a new title at the top of the page - Be at least three pages long and written in the following format:

-Title

-Setting: This scene takes place inThe characters present are

-Character 1: (Any action/movement a character takes should be described in italics and parentheses.)
+Title Setting: This scene takes place inThe characters present are Character 1: (Any action/movement a character takes should be described in italics and parentheses.)
 Hello?
 Is anyone home?
 Character 2: In here!
 I'm lying down.
 Character 1: Are you feeling OK?
 Would you like a drink of water?
 Character 2: Oh, yes please.
 That would be lovely.

-Your movie scene is due on:
+Your movie scene is due on: \\\\\